pierangeloc/programs-as-data/presentation/deckset.md

 ![right fit](images/rule_v2.png)

-^ Now we also block gambling purchases in UK he third evolution of our rule will be more complex, and it will combine country, category, amount and a fraud probability threshold
+^ And the third version adds more complex rules for italy, excluding some categories when the purchase amount is higher than 1000 and the fraud probability for the operation is higher than 80%

 ---